 - Decide, for questions or tasks for which a range of responses can earn credit, whether the original mark could have been given by a marker who properly applied the mark scheme to the answer and exercised his or her academic judgement in a reasonable way.
 An error is likely to have been made if the reviewer concludes:

-- Re-mark the question(s) in respect of which the error(s) was made - however large or small the effect of the error.
+- Re-mark the questions in respect of which the errors were made - however large or small the effect of the error.

 If the reviewer finds a marking error, the reviewer’s mark will replace the original mark and the exam board must change the grade if necessary.
 Any new mark and grade awarded after the review could be higher or lower than that originally given.
 If the reviewer does not find a marking error the original mark must not be changed.
 The exam board must tell the school, college or individual student (where the request was accepted from an individual) the outcome of the review.